mvac7/Z80_RLEWB/README.md

 Although it may not seem like it, it can be faster than directly reading the data and dumping it to memory, since repeated data is written faster, although the main advantage is that you can reduce the size of your program.

-Remember that when writing the DATAs, the zeros do not need to be included.
+Remember that when writing the DATA in BASIC it is not necessary to include the zeros.

 The best option would be to include the decompression routine in the binary itself that includes the data and execute it on load, but it would be a task that you would have to do yourself since there is no tool that makes it easy for you.